edgedb/easy-edgedb/chapter6/index.md

 Now we don't have to insert the `MinorVampire` types first and then filter: we can just put them in together with Dracula.

-Then when we `select Vampire` like this:
+Then when we `SELECT Vampire` like this:

 ```edgeql
 SELECT Vampire {